sdegutis/immaculata/README.md

 ### Site processing

-Sometimes you want to automatically append a copyright or timestamp to the end of every HTML file.
+Sometimes you want to automatically append a copyright to the top of every JS file, or timestamp at the bottom of each HTML file.

 Or maybe you want to generate a sitemap based on all files.